Accursed Mountains: Rivers and lakes

-The Accursed Mountains include many of the important rivers of the southeastern part of the Western Balkans.
+The Accursed Mountains contain several notable rivers of the region.
 Rivers in this range fall roughly into two main categories, those that flow into the Lim and those that enter the White Drin and meet the Black Drin downstream at the Drin confluence.
 The southern and eastern slopes of the Accursed Mountains fall into the latter category.
 The Tara and Lim rivers, two major sources of the Dinaric river system, originate on the northern borders of the Accursed Mountains.
 The Vërmosh originates in the northwest mountainous part in Montenegro, close to the border with Albania.
 As a tributary of the Drina it drains into the Danube and then into the Black Sea.
 The Lim flows through the Plav lake.
 The Ibar, which originates on the slopes of the Hajla, takes a similar route into the Danube via the West Morava in Serbia.

 In the southern Accursed Mountains, the Drin dominates.
 It drains most of the ranges with its tributaries and when measured from the source of the White Drin in Radavc to the mouth of the Drin near Lezha, it is 335 km long.
 However, not all of the Drin flows near or parallel to the Accursed Mountains.
 One Drin tributary is the Valbona, which drains into the Adriatic Sea, and its eastern tributary the Gashi River.
 To the west of the mountains is the Cem, which drains the northwestern part of the Montenegrin-Albanian border area to the Adriatic.
 Water levels fluctuate because the karst topography drains the water underground.
 Some rivers or streams, such as Përroi i Thatë in Albania, dry out completely during the summer droughts.
-Although the Peja Bistrica in Kosovo is short, it is very powerful and carved the Rugova Canyon.
+Although the Lumbardhi i Pejës river in Kosovo is short, it is very powerful and carved the Rugova Canyon.